Jonathan Swift

-Jonathan Swift (30 November 1667 – 19 October 1745) was an Anglo-Irish writer, essayist, satirist, and Anglican cleric.
-He was the author of the satirical prose novel Gulliver's Travels (1726) and the creator of the fictional island of Lilliput, and he is regarded by many as the greatest satirist of the Georgian era and one of the foremost prose satirists in both English and world literature.
+Jonathan Swift (30 November 1667 – 19 October 1745) was an Irish writer, essayist, satirist, and Anglican cleric.
+He was the author of the satirical prose novel Gulliver's Travels (1726) and the creator of the fictional island of Lilliput.
+He is regarded by many as the greatest satirist of the Georgian era and one of the foremost prose authors in the history of English and world literature.

-Swift also authored works such as A Tale of a Tub (1704) and An Argument Against Abolishing Christianity (1712).
+Swift also authored works such as A Tale of a Tub (1704) and An Argument Against Abolishing Christianity (1708).
 He originally published all of his works under pseudonyms—including Lemuel Gulliver, Isaac Bickerstaff, M. B. Drapier—or anonymously.
 He was a master of two styles of satire, the Horatian and Juvenalian styles.
 In 1713, he was appointed the dean of St Patrick's Cathedral, Dublin, and was given the sobriquet "Dean Swift".
 His trademark deadpan and ironic style of writing, particularly in later works such as A Modest Proposal (1729), has led to such satire being subsequently termed as "Swiftian".
+He is also credited with inventing the popular woman's name "Vanessa" through his poem Cadenus and Vanessa (1726).

 During the early part of his career, he travelled extensively in Ireland and Great Britain, and these trips helped develop his understanding of human nature and social conditions, which he would later depict in his satirical works.
-Swift was also very active in clerical circles, due to his affiliations to St Patrick's Cathedral in Dublin.
+Swift was also very active in clerical circles due to his affiliations to St Patrick's Cathedral in Dublin.
 He had supported the Glorious Revolution and joined the Whigs party early on.
 Swift was related to many prominent figures of his time, including John Temple, John Dryden, William Davenant, and Francis Godwin.
 In 1700, Swift moved to Trim, County Meath, and many of his major works were written during this time.
 His writings reflected much of his political experiences of the previous decade, especially those with the British government under the Tories.
 Swift used several pseudonyms to publish his early works, with Isaac Bickerstaff being the most recognisable one.
 Scholars of his works have also suggested that these pseudonyms might have protected Swift from persecution in the politically sensitive conditions of England and Ireland under which he wrote many of his popular satires.

-Since the late 18th century, Swift has emerged as the most popular Irish author globally, and his novel Gulliver's Travels, which is considered one of the most famous classics of both English and world literature, has retained its position as the most printed book by an Irish writer in libraries and bookstores worldwide.
+Since the late 18th century, Swift has emerged as one of the most popular Irish authors globally.
+His best-known novel Gulliver's Travels, which is one of the most famous classics of English and world literature, has retained its position as the most printed book by an Irish writer in libraries and bookstores worldwide.
 He continues to be held in high regard in Ireland with many streets, monuments, festivals, and regional tourist attractions named after him.
 Swift has also influenced several notable authors over the following centuries, including John Ruskin and George Orwell.